PSModule/NerdFonts/README.md

 # NerdFonts

 This is a PowerShell module for installing NerdFonts on your system.
+This module and repository does not contain the fonts themselves, but rather a way to install them on your system.

-🎉 Kudos to owner of NerdFonts, @ryanoasis! 🎉
+🎉 Kudos to owner of NerdFonts, @ryanoasis and the rest of the NerdFonts community! 🎉 For any issues with the fonts themselves, please refer to the [NerdFonts](https://github.com/ryanoasis/nerd-fonts/) repository.
+All donations on this repository will go to the NerdFonts project.

 ## Prerequisites

-This module currently only supports Windows operating systems.
-This module also depends on the [Fonts](https://psmodule.io/Fonts) module to manage fonts on the system.
+This module depends on the [Fonts](https://psmodule.io/Fonts) module to manage fonts on the system.

 ## Installation